ha2398/radix-tree/README.md

 TESTS -> Number of test instances per program execution.

 THREADS -> Maximum Number of threads to perform the tests.

+IMPLEMENTATION -> Selects which implementation to test, among the ones described above.

 ### Structure